Weinstein threatened to kill me - Hayek

 "No to my getting naked with another woman," she wrote.

-She goes on to accuse him of threatening to shut the film down unless she filmed a nude sex scene with another actress.
+She went on to accuse him of threatening to shut the film down unless she filmed a nude sex scene with another actress.

 "I had to take a tranquilizer, which eventually stopped the crying but made the vomiting worse," she wrote of her emotional turmoil at filming a scene she thought unnecessary.